almccann/inspire-me/README.md

 # Overview
 Slack bot that responds to interaction with inspring photographs sourced from Unsplash API.

 # Usage
 Create `config.py` file with Slack and Unsplash app constants.
+Create `users.db` file to store the SQLite user table.
 ```
 # Unsplash constants
 UNSPLASH = {